 _dmarc.mcsmemail.de.
 3600 IN TXT "v=DMARC1\; p=none\; rua=mailto:DMARCRUA@mcsmemail.de\; ruf=mailto:DMARCRUF@mcsmemail.de\; fo=1\; adkim=s\; aspf=s\; rf=afrf\"

-The following screenshot illustrates adding a new DMARC TXT record in a common DNS management interface (DE) of an internet provider.
-The hostname textbox contains always the value _dmarc.
+The following screenshot illustrates adding a new DMARC TXT record in an internet provider’s common DNS management interface (DE).
+The hostname textbox always contains the value _dmarc.

 No DMARC policy defined (You should always start with None